equipe22/pymedext_core/README.md

 this wrapper takes as resources two files :
 - regexResource.txt --> a one column list of words to search in a text
-- pivotResource.csv --> a two columns list of words: pattern,normalizewords
+- pivotResource.csv --> a two columns list of words: pattern, normalizewords

 #### Define the Grep Annotator